mono/sdb/README.md

     $ make check

-It's generally a good idea to do that to ensure that SDB works correctly on your system before you start using it.
+(This requires an F# installation.)

-The following variables can be set in your environment or on the Make command line to affect the build:
+The following variables can be set in your environment or on the `make` command line to affect the build:

 * `CAT`: Path to the `cat` POSIX utility.